|Term or acronym||Definition|

 If you are using NetSuite exports, you can also execute these SuiteScript hooks during your data flow.
 SuiteScript hooks are run entirely in NetSuite.

-You may want to take the ID of the submission response and use this ID to reference another record.
-Customers and Orders.
-Call other data flows from one flow.
-E.g. check if the customer exists before inserting an order.
-If it doesn’t exist, insert Customer first and then insert Order.
+You may want to take the ID of the submission response and use this ID to reference another record and call other data flows from one flow.
+For example, you could check if the customer exists before inserting an order.
+If it doesn’t exist, insert the customer first and then insert the order.

 |REST||A RESTful API is an application program interface (API) that uses HTTP requests to GET, POST, and DELETE data.
 Representational state transfer (REST), which is used by browsers, can be thought of as the language of the Internet.
 Now that cloud usage is on the rise, various application programming interfaces (APIs) are emerging to expose Web services and REST is a logical choice for building APIs that allow end users to connect and interact with cloud services.|

 |SOC compliance||Reports on controls at a service organization, which is relevant to security, availability, processing integrity, confidentiality, or privacy.
 These reports are intended to meet the needs of a broad range of stakeholders who need to understand internal control at a service organization.|

 A webhook is an HTTP callback: an HTTP POST that occurs when something happens; a simple event-notification via HTTP POST. integrator.io is capable of receiving events from any application that supports webhook adaptors.

 integrator.io also supports the ability to integrate with any JSON-based webhook.
 An export record is used to register a listener that can then be posted to.
 The following webhooks are built into integrator.io: